reCAPTCHA

 To use reCAPTCHA, first you must create a site and private key.

-Go to Applications Settings on Admin Area (
+- Go to Applications Settings on Admin Area ( - admin/application_settings)

 Enabling reCAPTCHA for user logins via passwords